 RIPE is an acronym for Re-Visionary Interpretations of the Public Enterprise.
 This international initiative launched in 2001 as a collaboration between the University of Tampere and Yleisradio (Yle) in Finland.
-The network connects two communities with distinctive but interdependent interests in the future of public service broadcasting: the scholarly community conducting pertinent research in this field, and the community of PSB practitioners responsible for the management and operations of this media sector.
-To learn about the initiative, please take a look at the AboutRIPE section.
+The network connects two communities with distinctive but interdependent interests in the future of public service broadcasting: the scholarly community that conducts pertinent research and the community of PSB practitioners responsible for the management and operations of this media sector.
+To learn about the initiative, please click the AboutRIPE section in the black banner above.
+You’ll find an overview of RIPE history and explanations for how the planning process and actual conference experience are produced.

-In our Archive section you can access the papers and proceedings from the bi-annual RIPE conferences since 2002, including the most recent RIPE@2012 conference in Sydney, Australia.
-There is a wealth of information, research and international contacts that will be of use and value for policymakers, researchers, teachers and strategic managers.
-We have removed papers upon the request of those authors that preferred this, but in fact the majority are available with the authors’ compliments.
+In our Archive section you can access papers and proceedings from past RIPE conferences since 2002.
+We’ve left the dedicated page in place for the RIPE@2014 conference in Tokyo, Japan.
+Those contents will be moved to the archives when planning for the RIPE@2016 conference in Belgium begins in earnest.
+There is a wealth of information, research and international contacts that are useful for researchers, teachers, policymakers and strategic managers.
+We delink papers upon the written request of authors that preferred this, but the vast majority are happy to contribute to the richness this site provides for those who want to develop deeper understandings about public service media around the world.
 Fair use rules obviously apply.
-The authors’ each own the copyrights to their respective works and users must respect any specified restrictions for the use of any paper, and provide proper citations when quoting or referring to any paper.
+The authors own the copyrights to their respective works and users must respect any specified restrictions regarding use of any paper, and provide proper citations when quoting or referring to any paper in one’s own publications or presentations.